M.A. Clinical Mental Health Counseling, Chicago Campus

 For information on whether a program at The Chicago School meets or does not meet licensure eligibility requirements for the state in which you wish to be licensed, please visit our licensure disclosures page.

-CMHC Chicago Faculty
+CMHC Chicago Core Faculty/Staff Roles

 Dr. Dana Laughlin, Ed.D., MA, NCC, LCPC